-Turn off the heat when the milk reaches temperature and add the cultures by sprinkling them onto the surface of the milk and allowing them to rehydrate there for 4 to 5 minutes.
-Then incorporate them into the milk using an up-and-down motion for about 30 seconds.
+Turn off heat and add the starter culture by sprinkling it onto the surface of the milk and allowing it to rehydrate for 4-5 minutes.
+Incorporate the culture into the milk using an up-and-down motion for about 30 seconds.

-Cover and maintain the milk at 72°F for 30 minutes.
+Cover and maintain milk at 72°F for 30 minutes.

-Add the diluted calcium chloride and stir for 1 minutes in an up-and-down motion.
-Repeat the same process with the diluted rennet.
+Add diluted calcium chloride and stir for 1 minutes in an up-and-down motion.
+Repeat with diluted rennet.

-Cover the milk and let it set at room temperature for 12 to 18 hours, or until there is a clean break and a slight layer of yellow whey floating atop the curds.
+Cover milk and let it set at room temperature for 12-18 hours, or until there is a clean break and a slight layer of yellow whey floating atop the curds.

-Return the curd to 72°F, and begin cutting it into 1/2-inch pieces.
+Return curds to 72°F, and begin cutting the curd into ½-inch pieces.
 Once the curd is cut, remove it from the heat and gently stir the curds for 5 minutes.

 Let the curds sink to the bottom of the pot, but maintain the temperature.
 Ladle off the top layer of whey until you can see the curds at the bottom.

 Line a colander with butter muslin and begin ladling the curds into it.
-Let the curds drain for about 8 to 10 hours, or until the desired consistency is reached.
+Let the curds drain for 8-10 hours, or until the desired consistency is reached.

-Put the drained cheese into a bowl and mix in the salt, adding more or less to accommodate your own personal taste.
+Put the drained cheese in a bowl and mix in the salt, adjusting to taste.

-Store your quark in a covered container in the refrigerator, and use within 2 weeks.
+Store quark in a covered container in the refrigerator, and use within 2 weeks.